 Prague Quiz Answers

 2) The National Theatre.
-Originally opened in 1881, it burned down the same year.
-What you see now was built between 1881 and 1883.
+Originally opened in 1881, it was gutted by fire the same year.
+What you see now was rebuilt between 1881 and 1883.

 3) There are 208 steps and not recommended for people with breathing difficulties.